alxfed/alxfed.github.io/_posts/2020-02-23-Masking-of-words-is-just-a-counterfactual.markdown

 What are these two things brought to our attention?
 #### 1. The so called 'Transformer' is just a 'Transmission channel' of Shannon / Fano... or a simple chain of multiple encoders and decoders with one or more intermediate states.
-&nbsp;&nbsp;&nbsp;&nbsp;This is a relatively simple idea, so many Ph.D. degrees have been sucked out of this finger that I'm not even talking about it.
+&nbsp;&nbsp;&nbsp;&nbsp;This is a relatively simple idea, so many Ph.D. degrees have been sucked out of this finger over the years that I'm not even talking about it.
 It is worth discussion only in the context of choosing a 'common' language for human-machine interactions.
-The one that would be equally meaningful for machines and humans and using it as a 'common denominator' for mutual understanding.
+The one that would be equally meaningful and understandable for machines and humans who will be using it as a 'common denominator' for mutual 'understanding'.
 #### 2. The so called bert 'BERT' is a probabilistic verification of multiple counterfactual hypothesis about a phrase.
 &nbsp;&nbsp;&nbsp;&nbsp;Yes.
 What exactly is this 'masking' of a word in a phrase?
 It is a 'counterfactual'!
 It is a counterfactual in a meta-language of course, but counterfactual